Where do you want your money and your assets to go when you die? It’s an important question to think about.

 Are Trusts Only for “Trust Fund Babies”?

-Nope, although the common perception might be that trust funds are only for children of the super wealthy.
-A trust fund is meant to help you make sure your money is put to use the way you wish.
-If you have children or grandchildren, and you want to control how your money is used by them, a trust might help you do that.
+No, trusts are not only for trust fund babies.
+Although the common perception might be that trust funds are only for children of the super wealthy, that is not the case.
+A trust fund is meant to help you make sure your money goes to whom you want it to, and that it’s put to use the way you wish.
+If you have children or grandchildren, and you want your money to be used in a certain way by them, a trust might help you do that.

-When it comes to trusts, laws can change often and can differ from state to state.
-You might want to consider consulting an attorney who specializes in who needs a trust for the most updated direction and advice.
+When it comes to trusts, laws can change and they can also differ from state to state.
+You might want to consider consulting an attorney who specializes in trusts for the most updated direction and advice.